git-pull/tao-of-tmux/manuscript/03-practical-usage.md

 concept let's do it now.
 If you already have done similar command sequences before in TUI/GUI applications, that'll come in handy.

-When you memorize a key combo, it's one less time you'll be moving your hand away from the keyboard to grab your mouse.
+When you memorize a key combo it's one less time you'll be moving your hand away from the keyboard to grab your mouse.
 You can focus your short term memory on getting stuff done, that means less mistakes.